 In our modern world, websites are of paramount importance to a business.
 Too often, though, web surfers are forced to dig through outdated sites that are difficult to navigate.
 The truth is sites, such as this, can be harmful to potential revenue.
 That said, the blistering pace at which new web-based technology is evolving.
 It can make it very hard to keep your site up to date.
 Here are the Top 5 website design trends, to help keep you ahead of the curve in 2016.

 It’s true, we’re visual beings.
 Our brains are geared to interpret images.
 So naturally, large and inviting ‘hero’ images have become a mainstay of popular web design.

-Full width header images, anchored or parallax, were a big part of 2015 web design trends.
-Of course, these concepts always evolve and 2016 will therefore see the use of more ambient video and cinemagraphs as backgrounds.
+Full-width header images, anchored or parallax, were a big part of 2015 web design trends.
+Of course, these concepts always evolve.
+2016 will, therefore, see the use of more ambient video and cinemagraphs as backgrounds.

-Ground-breaking web designs have prioritised the release of anchored background images over navigation in their functionality.
+Ground-breaking web designs have prioritized the release of anchored background images over navigation in their functionality.
 Certainly a key indicator of the importance of big, beautiful photos in web design at the moment.

 This could be the real mover and shaker of 2016.
 Minimalism has been rampant in web design for the past few years.
 It’s taken on several different shapes and this might just be the next big one.

 Included as a component of Google’s Material Design project.
 Cards are already starting to take hold as a popular element of responsive design.

 The concept is simple: give visitors to your website a selection of bite-sized pieces of information.
 Each card relates to a single product or service on your site.
 The cards include an image, some text and, usually, a call to action button.

 Videos are not just to creating a beautiful backdrop for your site’s ‘hero area’.
 2016 is predicted to be a year in which more video will be used on sites.
 What’s important is to use them effectively.
 Here are some tips: